Yancey1989/fluid/doc/design.md

 ### Pipeline

-A Pipeline object is like function declaration.
+A `Pipeline` object is like function declaration, according to the [definition](https://github.com/tektoncd/pipeline/blob/master/docs/pipelines.md).

-A Pipeline in Tekton defined an ordered series of Tasks.
+A `Pipeline` in Tekton defines an ordered series of Tasks.
 Users can specify whether the output of a `Task` is used as an input for the next `Task` using `from` property on `PipelineResources`

 As the following example comes from [Tekton's tutorial](https://github.com/tektoncd/pipeline/blob/master/docs/tutorial.md#creating-and-running-a-pipeline)